Description

 Tried: Run strings to find the flag or the win function address directly in the binary.

-strings will show string literals baked into the binary, but the flag is not stored there - it lives on the remote server.
-The win function address also changes with ASLR each run, so reading it statically from strings gives a file-offset, not a runtime address you can jump to without a leak.
+strings shows the literals baked into the binary, but the flag is not one of them; it lives on the remote server.
+The win function address also moves with ASLR on every run, so reading it statically gives a file offset, not a runtime address you can jump to without a leak.

 Tried: Assume the off-by-one writes a full byte of arbitrary value, not just a null byte.

 The bug is specifically an off-by-null: the terminator is always 0x00.
-Only the low byte of the next chunk's size field can be zeroed, which narrows the corruption to reducing the recorded size.
-An arbitrary one-byte write would be a far stronger primitive and would require a different exploit path.
+Only the low byte of the next chunk's size field can be zeroed, which limits the corruption to shrinking the recorded size.
+An arbitrary one-byte write would be a far stronger primitive and would call for a different path.

 Learn more